The Client-centred Blog

 Nothing commits people like money

 Financial planning is not transactional advice.
-It is a collaboration between the financial planner and the client to help the client live the life they want.
+It is a collaboration between the financial planner and the client to help the client clarify, plan for, and live the life they want.

 There is a significant responsibility with the client to take the actions that will make them successful and without skin in the game the commitment is not there.

-When your client is willing to give you a significant financial planning fee, paid from their own money (not from a product), what are they demonstrating?
+When your client is willing to pay you a significant financial planning fee, paid from their own money (not from a product), what are they demonstrating?

 They are demonstrating commitment and saying, “I’m in because this is important to me.”